roman-milk/roman-milk.github.io/witchs-curse-bitch-becomes-a-slut.md

  "You want to lick my cunt right here in the bathroom don't you?
 Even though anybody could walk in and see you eating me, see the popular head cheerleader eagerly eating the pussy of the crazy witch.
 Isn't that what you and your diva clones call me?" she asked, clearly attempting to humiliate me.

  'Fuck no. I don't want to do this', I screamed at the top of my lungs, yet the words out of my sexual doppelgänger, made me sound like a dumb, blonde, bimbo.
 "Yes silly, like I don't care who sees me.
 I just want to eat your cunt."
-Report_Story #2